- Difficulty Intermediate

 A free Day-Use Pass is required to hike this trail beginning June 17, 2022.
 Reservations can be made with BC Parks.

 Joffre Lakes is one of BC's most beautiful hikes and is relatively easy to access compared to other alpine lakes in the region.
 The hiking trail passes all three lakes and reaches the campsite next to Upper Joffre Lake where Matier Glacier hangs impressively high above.

-From the parking lot just off the Duffey Lake Road, head along the trail staying to your left at the fork and in just minutes you will reach the first of three lakes.
-The view is amazing with the glacier sitting high above the mountains.
+From the parking lot just off the Duffey Lake Road north of Pemberton, head along the trail staying to your left at the fork and in just minutes you will reach the first of three lakes.
+The view is amazing and the glacier can even be seen from this viewpoint on a sunny day, perched high above in the mountains.

 After taking photographs and enjoying the alpine views, make your way back to the trail and start your descent back downhill towards Middle Joffre Lakes and eventually back to where you started earlier in the day.